Sea Otter Classic Monterey: Things To See & Do

 Check Out The Gear

-One of the first spots to check out is the Sea Otter Classic bike expo.
+The Sea Otter Classic bike expo is one of the first spots to check out.
 After all, with more than 900 brands, it’s the world’s largest.
-Besides, you can see the latest bikes and accessories, along with innovative new technology.
-In fact, practically every major bike brand will be on hand.
-What’s more, you can get free stuff, get autographs from elite riders and enter raffles.
+Besides, you can see the latest bikes, accessories, and innovative new technology.
+Practically every major bike brand will be on hand.
+Moreover, you can get free stuff, get autographs from elite riders, and enter raffles.

 Ride A Demo Bike

-At the Expo, you can demo bikes from a large number of retailers.
-At this time, there are 26 vendors who are offering demos.
-Moreover, this includes all types of bikes, whether it’s Ebikes, hybrids, MTBs, mountain and road.
-Notably are familiar brands like Diamondback, Giant and Specialized.
+At the Expo, you can demo bikes from many retailers.
+At this time, 26 vendors are offering demos.
+Moreover, this includes all bike types, whether Ebikes, hybrids, MTBs, mountains, or roads.
+Notably, there are familiar brands like Diamondback, Giant, and Specialized.
 That’s not to mention other brands like Electric Bike Company, Liv Cycling, Pinarello and Ridley.
-Whatever your preference of bike, it’s likely you’ll be able to demo it.
+Whatever your bike preference, you’ll likely be able to demo it.

 Enter A Raffle

 In addition to free samples from vendors, you can enter to win some very cool stuff!
-Again, you should check out the festival map and schedule to see what’s happening.
-For instance, on Thursday, you can enter to win a 2022 Mac 6 Race XT from Pivot Bikes!
-To enter, you must visit the Mountain Bike Action booth at M1 in the green zone.
-Entries are accepted until 12 p.m. on Saturday, April 9.
-Another great raffle is hosted by American Classic.
-Each day, this established retailer will raffle one pair of high performance tires.
+Again, you should check the festival map and schedule to see what’s happening.
+For instance, on Thursday, you can enter to win a 2022 Mac 6 Race X.T. from Pivot Bikes!
+You must visit the Mountain Bike Action booth at M1 in the green zone to enter.
+Entries are accepted until noon on Saturday, April 9.
+American Classic hosts another grand raffle.
+This established retailer will raffle one pair of high-performance tires daily.
 Seriously though, there are many other opportunities.
-Visit the schedule to see what’s on the day(s) you visit
+Visit the schedule to see what’s on the day(s) you visit.

 Attend A Bike Clinic

-You can attend one or more bike clinics each day of the Sea Otter Classic.
+You can attend one or more bike clinics of the Sea Otter Classic daily.
 For instance, there is a Pro Mechanic Bearing R&R Clinic on Thursday.
-Hosted by Enduro Bearings, this one hour clinic will feature a demonstration from pro mechanics.
+Hosted by Enduro Bearings, this one-hour clinic will feature a demonstration by pro mechanics.
 If you can’t make it on Thursday, Enduro Bearings has additional clinics on Friday and Saturday.
 Also available are daily 30-minute clinics offered by master mechanics from Park Tool.

 Watch A Bike Race

 What’s attending the world’s largest bike festival without seeing at least one bike race?
-Or perhaps you are already entered into one or more events?
-Whatever the case may be, you will have several opportunities to see a racing event.
+Or perhaps you have already entered into one or more events?
+Whatever the case, you will have several opportunities to see a racing event.
 Just check out the race schedule to see what’s happening.
-And by all means, these events are not restricted to elite cyclist.
+And by all means, these events are not restricted to elite cyclists.
 Indeed, it’s open to all ages and levels of ability.

 Try The Food!

 After all that cycling and walking, you will get hungry at the Sea Otter Classic.
-If that’s the case, you will have not one, not two but three food courts on site.
+If that’s the case, you will have not one, not two, but three food courts on site.
 For one thing, you can enjoy gourmet carnival-like foods like chicken kebabs from Sonoma Teriyaki.
-Also on hand is Whiting’s Foods from the Santa Cruz Beach Boardwalk and Lugano Swiss Bistro.
-By all means, get some Sierra Nevada beer from any food court but especially at the Beer Garden!
+Also on hand are Whiting’s Foods from the Santa Cruz Beach Boardwalk and Lugano Swiss Bistro.
+Get some Sierra Nevada beer from any food court, especially at the Beer Garden!

 Related: Best 2023 Summer Music Festivals in America